TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 Gaining a comprehensive understanding of your traces requires diving into both the specific operations being performed and the context in which they are executed.
 This is where attributes and tags come into play.
 To fully benefit from OpenTelemetry's capabilities, it's essential to grasp the two main types of attributes: **Span Attributes** and **Resource Attributes**.

 ### Span Attributes
-Span attributes offer information about a specific operation within a trace, such as a single API request.
-They can include metrics like how long an individual middleware took to execute, the HTTP method used in a request, and much more.
-By scrutinizing the span attributes, you can deduce the particulars of each operation, making it easier to pinpoint bottlenecks, errors, or other issues.
+A span is a named, timed operation that represents an operation.
+Multiple spans represent different parts of the workflow and are pieced together to create a trace.
+While each span includes a duration indicating how long the operation took, the span attributes provide additional contextual metadata.
-Tyk sets specific span attributes automatically:
+Span attributes are key-value pairs that serve as metadata for individual spans.
+These attributes offer contextual information about the operations within a trace, such as the API involved, its organization ID, and more.
+Tyk automatically sets the following span attributes:

 - `tyk.api.name`: API name.
 - `tyk.api.orgid`: Organization ID.